FruitieX/teleirc/README.md

 Telegram <-> IRC gateway

+Features:

+* Supports multiple IRC channel <-> Telegram group pairs
+* Telegram messages are always relayed to the respective IRC channel
+* IRC messages can be configured either to be relayed every time, or only when the bot is hilighted via a configurable regexp
 * Telegram communication via [node-telegram-bot](https://github.com/orzFly/node-telegram-bot) library
 * IRC communication via martynsmith's [node-irc](https://github.com/martynsmith/node-irc) module
-* All Telegram messages are sent to IRC channel
-* IRC messages sent to Telegram only when bot is hilighted or if message is prefixed with "! " (configurable)

 Setup
 -----

+Make sure you've installed Node.js.

-    npm install -g teleirc
+1. Install the teleirc npm module with `npm install -g teleirc` (might need sudo)
-    teleirc --genconfig
-    $EDITOR ~/.teleirc/config.js
+2. Generate a default config using `teleirc --genconfig`

-Before running `teleirc`, set up your bot via the [BotFather](https://telegram.me/botfather) Telegram user.
-Save your bot token in `~/.teleirc/config.js`. **Remember to allow the bot to see all messages via the `/setprivacy` command to `BotFather`, otherwise only messages starting with a slash are visible to teleirc.**
+3. Set up your bot with [BotFather](https://telegram.me/botfather)
+4. Use the `/setprivacy` command with `BotFather` to allow the bot to see all Telegram messages

-Now simply run `teleirc` with the following command:

-    teleirc

-Note: *IRC -> Telegram* messages only work after the bot has received at least one chat message from your Telegram group (it needs to know the Telegram internal variable `chat_id`, which it also conveniently stores in a file as soon as it's known)
+5. Edit the default config `$EDITOR ~/.teleirc/config.js`
+6. Run `teleirc`
+7. Invite your bot to any Telegram groups you've configured it for
+8. Greet your bot once on each of your Telegram groups :tada:!
+This is needed to fetch (and store!) an internally used group ID, making communication from IRC to the correct Telegram group possible.

 Optional: